Deploys the GTFS RT stack so users can register feeds and publish to them from the Owntrack mobile app manage.rt.gtfs.zone

 Auth flow

-How an operator reaches a protected service via Dex and oauth2-proxy.
+How an operator reaches a protected service via Keycloak and oauth2-proxy.

 stateDiagram-v2